This Step: Practice Driving

 Practice Driving in Mississippi

 The time you must hold a permit to practice driving varies by age.
-If you are younger than 17, you must practice behind the wheel for 12 months.
+If you are younger than 17 years old, you must practice behind the wheel for 12 months.
 If you are 17 or older, you can take the driving test and apply for a license as soon as the same day you pass your computer and vision tests.